liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

-If any user-supplied routines are provided to aid the linear solver (e.g. Jacobian construction, Jacobian-vector product, preconditioning), then the corresponding "Set" routines must be called again **following** the solver re-specification.
+If any user-supplied routines are provided to aid the linear solver (e.g. Jacobian construction, Jacobian-vector product, mass-matrix-vector product, preconditioning), then the corresponding "Set" routines must be called again **following** the solver re-specification.

 Resizing the absolute tolerance array